Clint Lowery: Korn

-Solo works
+Solo work

 In September 2008, Lowery wrote and recorded a six-song EP while off the road with Sevendust for a week.
 He played every instrument on the CD, which was produced by Corey Lowery, at Exocet Studios, under name of "Hello Demons Meet Skeletons".

 According to Lowery's personal website, Hello Demons Meet Skeletons was a phrase used to described what happened to a life when all the demons in someone's life came head to head with the skeletons one can accumulate in life.
 This project was created to unload the demons and skeletons in Lowery's life.
 A way to lyrically touch on subjects that needed to be touched on in order to move forward with his life and leave the past behind without completely forgetting it.
 He wanted to play everything himself and sing everything himself because it's a very personal project.
 He had time off between tours with Sevendust and thought he would take that time to get this out of his system.
 The EP Chills has 6 songs.
 His brother Corey Lowery produced, engineered and mixed it for him.
 It was released over iTunes on October 12, 2008.
 As of 2009, Lowrey's side project remained on hiatus.

 However, in May 2010, he released a solo track titled "The Drive" to iTunes.
 Lowery also released another new solo song titled "Kicking Tree" to iTunes.
 On May 23, 2010, he released an old song titled "Bitter" to iTunes.

 Lowery's new EP titled "Words That Sing Well", which was mixed at Architekt Music in Butler, NJ, was released on April 19, 2011, to iTunes and other digital outlets.
 In June 2011, he tweeted about working on a new EP which subsequently would be released as "Uncomfortable Silence", on August 22, 2011.
 He said this will be the last HDMS for a while.

 On June 30, 2013, Lowery wrote on his website about entering studio to record 6 acoustic songs.
 On June 6, he said that this will be the last record under name of Hello Demons Meet Skeletons and he wants to end this musical project.
 The EP is recorded at Architekt Music studios in Butler, New Jersey. and ended up as the EP "Choices" released on October 22, 2013.
 Recently, he decided to bring back the project and announced it in an interview that he is currently working on new EP.

 Lowery released debut single "Kings" off of his first full-length studio album God Bless the Renegades, on November 1, 2019.
 Back in June, he was in the studio working on his official first solo album under his name with producer Michael "Elvis" Baskette, which was released on January 31, 2020, under label Rise.

-Grief & Distance, Lowery's most recent effort was released on June 12, 2020.
+An EP titled Grief & Distance was released on Rise Records on June 12, 2020.

+Ghostwriter EP was released on February 1, 2023, via Dark Blanket Records.